LynxMagnus/mine-support/README.md

 `$ node index.js`

+# How to run tests
+Unit tests are written in Lab and can be run with the following command:

+`npm run test`

-Alternatively the project can be run in a container through the docker-compose.yaml file.
+Alternatively the `docker-compose-test.yaml` used by the continuous integration build may be run via the script `./bin/test-compose`.

-# Kubernetes
-The service has been developed with the intention of running in Kubernetes.
-A helm chart is included in the `.\helm` folder.

 # Basic Authentication
 The ingress controller may be protected with basic authentication by setting the `auth` value exposed by [values.yaml](./helm/values.yaml) on deployment.